jdanielescanez/quantum-solver/README.md

 In this way, the protocol will be available both in the QuantumSolver Basic command line interface and in the web interface.
 Consider making a Pull Request for the changes to be made publicly effective.

+### QuantumSolver Subroutine

+To contribute to this module, the procedure is completely analogous to that of QuantumSolver Basic.
+It has two minor differences:
+- It uses `SubroutineManager` (`src/subroutine/subroutine_manager.py`) instead of `AlgorithmManager`.
+- The `QSubroutine` class has two more methods than `QAlgorithm`:
+  - One for preprocessing, where you must place the instructions you want to practice to the parameters before becoming part of the input to the circuit constructor.
+  - Another one of postprocessing, where the instructions that transform the output of the repeated execution of the circuit (`counts`) in the final result of the algorithm to be implemented are included.

+The approach taken in the first simple derivative class for the Quantum Phase Estimation algorithm can be clearly seen.

 ### QuantumSolver Crypto

 Follow the example implementation of any of the previously defined protocols (we recommend the use of BB84 as an initial template).
 To add your quantum cryptography protocol to QuantumSolver just add your created class to the protocols array of the `CyrptoManager` class of the `srcrypto_manager.py` file.